|

 Follow these simple rules and your body will thank you:

-Do not drink alcohol while bathing.
-Alcohol and heat combined put more
+drink alcohol while bathing.
+Alcohol and heat combined put more stress

 • Be cautious if your health is not optimal.